frealmyr/laptop/docs/README.md

-# Laptop
+# Workstation

-I strive to keep all configuration for my laptop as code.
+I strive to keep all configuration for my workstation as code.

 This repository contains Ansible playbooks for configuring my Thinkpad X1 Carbon Gen9, which also [configure my dotfiles as a bare git repository.](dotfiles.md)